Summer 2023 Adventure Camp + Academic Year 2023-2024 Program:

 How many children do you enroll?

-Our school consists of 8 children in two amazing cohorts.
+Our school consists of no more than 10 children in two amazing cohorts.

 What is your daily schedule?